apache/nuttx/configs/samv71-xult/README.txt

        Stack sizes are also large to simplify the bring-up and should be tuned for better memory usages.

+    STATUS:
+    2015-03-28:  I- and D-caches are currently disabled.
+Also -Os optimization is not being used (-O2).
+If either the caches or higher levels of optimization are enabled, then there are failures when trying to ping the target from a host.
+This appears to be a timing-related issue will probably not be easy to fix.

   nsh:

     Configures the NuttShell (nsh) located at examples/nsh.
 There are two